BlackToppStudios/Mezzanine/README.txt

 					dev@dev-laptop:~/physgame/physgameengine/libincludes/linux/ogresrc/ogre$ cd ~/physgame
 					dev@dev-laptop:~/physgame$
 	For Mac OSX

 	After you have taken any platform specific build steps (such as building ogre or bullet), you can cmake to create your build files of choice for you platform.
 Which you will then use to compile the software.
+On windows currently there are a few items that will prevent this fromworking with any compiler other than mingw(or another gcc based compiler).
+These are all specific compile options passed to the compiler at build time.

 	Here is a sample build done on a sample linux machine: dev@dev-laptop:~/physgame$ cmake -G"Unix Makefiles"